 - Information for Reviewers from the IEEE Transactions on Robotics.

-You can also check out the Solicited Reviews section of this page for examples of reviews written by senior researchers.
+You can also check out the Solicited Reviews section of this page for practical examples of reviews written by senior researchers.
+And if your conference or journal is hosted on OpenReview, you can probably read public reviews for papers in your field.
+Look for them below the abstract on any paper page.

 Discussion ¶